davharris/Titlebot/README.md

 * [@ML_Titles](https://twitter.com/ML_Titles) tweets about machine learning based on ArXiV titles.
 * [@AnswersInMarkov](https://twitter.com/AnswersInMarkov) tweets about "creation science" based on articles published by [Answers in Genesis' "peer-reviewed" "journal"](http://www.answersingenesis.org/arj).

-Additionally, @noamross thought it would be funny to create [@HarrisBot](https://twitter.com/HarrisBot), which tweets about whatever @davharris tweets about.
+Additionally, @noamross thought it would be funny to create [@HarrisBot](https://twitter.com/HarrisBot), which tweets about whatever [@davidjayharris](https://twitter.com/davidjayharris) tweets about.
+This repository contains a model based on [@kara_woo](https://twitter.com/kara_woo)'s tweets as well.

 In general, the machine learning titles are harder to distinguish from real titles, but the ecology titles can be much funnier (see below).
 Real "creation science" is, of course, indistinguishable for Markov chain output.